pavkam/dotfiles/README.md

 * other stuff...

 # Noteworthy things

-* The dotfiles were developed on **Manjaro Linux** and will only install dependencies on **Arch** (and related) distributions.
-On other OSes ot will be up to you to install the dependencies.
+* The `dotfiles`` were developed on **Manjaro Linux** initially and will tentatively install all dependencies on **Arch** (and related) distributions.
+Currently, using macOS and Homebrew setup primarily during my day-to-day so the installer is mostly tailored toward that goal.
-* My workflow is deeply influenced by `fzf` as well so a lot of commands will pipe out put through the fuzzy finder.
-Start by pressing `CTRL + tilde` in the zsh shell to see the core menu "_quickies-menu_".
+* My workflow is deeply influenced by `fzf` as well so a lot of commands will pipe out put through the fuzzy finder,
-* I am not a `vim` user (nor emacs!) so my setup of is heavily skewed towards my way of working which is basecd on IDEs.
-Also, I use `vim` sparingly so I don't need much productivity.
+* `Neovim` is used as the primary editor in conjunction with `tmux` and `kitty` as my primary development environment,

 # Screens
 ![image](https://user-images.githubusercontent.com/7327309/147490998-1a600287-3555-4bce-9a29-d06c2e476aee.png)